sudeepdino008/zettelkasten/7b59bade.md

 > How can we be creative within the realm of practicality?
 - Living clearly and presently takes courage.
 Living in the haze of abstract, is easy but also endless misery.
 It's an antithesis to flow and awareness.
 - There's no one to perform for.
 Just work to be done, and lessons to be learned.

+## Review
+It's only a mildly exciting read; Nothing spectacular.
+But it is essential; Soul's bread and butter.
+The basics of right being.